Marc S. Schneider, M.D.

 We have all heard of IGF-1 (insulin growth factor) and its effects on muscle growth.
 Studies have demonstrated that this happens as a result of IGF-1 stimulating mTOR via the IGFr-AKT-mTOR pathway.

 However recent studies seem to indicate that systemic igf-1 levels may not have as much effect as thought.
 These data suggest that systemic induction of IGF-1 is not a pivotal part of the adaptive process.
-Nonetheless, it could be argued that IGF-1 regulates AKT–mTOR signalling via localized cell-to-cell signaling mechanisms.
+Nonetheless, it could be argued that IGF-1 regulates AKT–mTOR signaling via localized cell-to-cell signaling mechanisms.

 New research has shown that phospholipase D (PLD) and phosphatidic acid (PA) play a biochemical role as well in muscle protein synthesis.
 These reactions may happen prior to the mTOR stimulation that results from muscle contractions.